FACE: Feasible and Actionable Counterfactual Explanations: Experiments

-In each, the triplet follows a similar pattern: (a) no counterfactual is generated, (b) a ``good'' counterfactual is generated, and (c) a ``bad'' counterfactual is generated.\footnote{``Good'' and ``bad'' are with respect to the desired properties of counterfactuals discussed earlier in the paper.} Our experimental setup adheres to a real-life use case where \textbf{FACE} is originally applied with a fairly ``restrictive'' configuration, which is subsequently being relaxed until a counterfactual is found.
-Figure~\ref{fig:oxford_paper} shows the counterfactuals found by optimising Equation~\ref{adv_examples} proposed by \citet{wachter2017counterfactual}, which can be compared against the onse achived with \textbf{FACE} on the same data set (cf.\ Figures~\ref{fig:kde_2d}, \ref{fig:egraph} and \ref{fig:knn}).
+\paragraph{Synthetic Data Set} To this end, we trained a Neural Network with two hidden layers of length 10 and ReLU activation functions. \textbf{FACE} was initialised with $w(z)=-log(z)$ as the weight function and the $l_2$-norm as the distance function.
+Figures~\ref{fig:kde_2d}, \ref{fig:egraph} and \ref{fig:knn} show the results of applying \textbf{FACE} to the toy data set when used with $KDE$, $e$-graph and $k$-NN respectively.
+In each, the triplet follows a similar pattern: (a) no counterfactual is generated, (b) a ``good'' counterfactual is generated, and (c) a ``bad'' counterfactual is generated.
+Our experimental setup adheres to a real-life use case where \textbf{FACE} is originally applied with a fairly ``restrictive'' configuration, which is subsequently being relaxed until a counterfactual is found.
+Figure~\ref{fig:oxford_paper} shows the counterfactuals found by optimising Equation~\ref{adv_examples} proposed by \citet{wachter2017counterfactual}, which can be compared against the ones achieved with \textbf{FACE} on the same data set (cf.\ Figures~\ref{fig:kde_2d}, \ref{fig:egraph} and \ref{fig:knn}).

-\paragraph{MNIST Data Set} To this end, we applied \textbf{FACE} (based on the $k$-NN construction algorithm with $k=50$) to two images of the zero digit taken from the MNIST data set \cite{lecun2010mnist} with the target counterfactual class set to the digit eight.
-The underlying predictive model is a Neural Network trained on the whole MNIST data set.
+\paragraph{MNIST Data Set} We applied \textbf{FACE} (based on the $k$-NN construction algorithm with $k=50$) to two images of the zero digit from the MNIST data set \cite{lecun2010mnist} with the target counterfactual class set to the digit eight.
+The underlying predictive model is a Neural Network.
 Figure~\ref{mnist} depicts the full path from the starting instance (left) to the final counterfactual (right).
 The resulting path shows a smooth transformation through the zeros until an eight is reached.